sum1won/summod/README.md

 Mirror of False Impressions: A4->A2

-Pendant of Luck: +autocast Twist of Fate
+Pendant of Luck: +autocasts Twist of Fate

 Pills of Water Breathing: const 4->6, A2->A1, breathing 20->80 points